Renal Artery Stenosis and Occlusion

 • Severe or resistant hypertension

-Some tests (CT angiography, arteriography, digital subtraction angiography) require an IV ionic radiocontrast agent, which may be nephrotoxic; this risk is lower with the nonionic hypo-osmolar or iso-osmolar contrast agents that are now in widespread use (see Radiographic Contrast Agents and Contrast Reactions).
-Magnetic resonance angiography (MRA) requires the use of gadolinium contrast; in patients with severe chronic kidney disease, gadolinium contrast carries the risk of nephrogenic systemic fibrosis, a condition that closely resembles systemic sclerosis and that has no satisfactory method of treatment.
+Some tests (CT angiography, arteriography, digital subtraction angiography) require an IV ionic radiocontrast agent, which may be nephrotoxic; the risk of nephrotoxicity is lower with the nonionic hypo-osmolar or iso-osmolar contrast agents that are in widespread use (see Radiographic Contrast Agents and Contrast Reactions).

 When results of other tests are inconclusive or negative but clinical suspicion is strong, arteriography is necessary for definitive diagnosis.
 Arteriography may also be needed before invasive interventions.